agb32/cosmadoc/docs/source/composable.md

 ## Liqid system

-A Liqid system installed in 2021 has 4 nodes (including a login node) to which both GPU and RAM can be composed upon demand (i.e. a request to cosma-support).
+A Liqid system installed in 2021 has 3 nodes (including a direct access node) to which both GPU and RAM can be composed upon demand (i.e. a request to cosma-support).

 The GPUs are NVIDIA A100-40GB.
 There are 3 GPUs which can be configured between the nodes.
 To select a node containing a GPU, please add `#SBATCH --constraint=gpu` to your batch script.
 See the [GPU page](gpu.md) for more details.
+Typically, we compose one GPU per node.

-To make use of the composed RAM, prefix your commands with `mm`.
-For example, `free -h` will show you there is 2TB RAM on the login8b node, while `mm free -h` gives access to the additional composed RAM, and so (depending on configuration) will usually show you that there is 4.5TB RAM available.
+The composed RAM is also usually shared between the nodes and presented as swap space.

 ## CerIO system